Overview

 Solution: Data visualization features and a security section that automatically correlated the user's instance fleet with a CVE database.
 It proactively flagged which specific instances were impacted by a vulnerability, presenting the information in a prioritized and easy-to-understand view.

-This project was a period of immense professional and personal growth.
+My time on this project was a period of immense professional and personal growth.

 It was incredibly satisfying to see a large, technically complex product that I had designed